Five Questions to Dr. Gerd Müller

-Dr. Gerd Müller has been Germany’s Minister of Economic Cooperation and Development since 2013.
-He was a Member of the European Parliament from 1989 until 1994, since when he has been a Member of the German Parliament (Bundestag).
+Dr. Gerd Müller was Germany’s Minister of Economic Cooperation and Development from 2013 to 2021 and held responsibility in the European Parliament as well as the German Parliament (Bundestag) for over 32 years.
 Belonging to the Christian Social Union in Bavaria, in recent years Gerd Müller has championed social and ecological issues, especially in the clothing industry.

-For example, he introduced the “Green Button”, a state-certified label demonstrating corporate social responsibility in the garment industry.
+During his term in office, he established the “Green Button”, a state-certified label demonstrating corporate social responsibility in the garment industry.
 Moreover, he launched a debate on legislation to improve global production and working conditions in the fashion industry.
+Last year, on the occasion of our exhibition catalogue „Look! – Revelations on Art and Fashion“ Marta curator Friederike Fast spoke with him about the challenges in the fashion industry.

 Friederike Fast (FF): As development minister, you travel a lot, and have also found out much about production conditions in the fashion industry in various countries around the world.
 What events and situations have stuck in your memory?